gunaasin/Yum-Zoom-V1/README.md

 ## Common Errors

 ### 1. Service Not Initialized in the Default Constructor
-Ensure Lombok services are properl work, because all annotated with `@RequiredArgsConstructor`
+Ensure Lombok services are working properly, as all are annotated with `@RequiredArgsConstructor`.

 ### 2. Database Connection Errors
 Check your `application.yml` for the correct database URL, username, and password.